 - If you can’t find dulce de leche, you can substitute with sweetened condensed milk.

 - Use any milk of your choice for this drink.
-I’ve made with oat milk and it was just as good!
+I’ve made it with oat milk and it’s just as good!

 - Adding more ground hojicha doesn’t make the drink better — it’ll just make the drink taste powdery.

 - Use a blender tamper tool to make sure the ice gets crushed evenly and smoothly.

 Questions You May Have

 Ground hojicha is a roasted green tea that has been made into a powder.
 Hojicha is a tea that only comes from Japan.